Herbal medicines and homeopathic remedies

 Herbal medicines that are mass produced and sold over the counter need to be licensed and granted a tradition herbal registration (THR).

-Herbal medicines that are licensed in the UK come under the Traditional Herbal Medicines Registration Scheme.
+Medicines and Healthcare Products Regulatory Agency (MHRA) licenses herbal medicines in the UK under the Traditional Herbal Medicines Registration Scheme.
 This provides specific safety and quality standards.
-Manufacturers registered with the scheme are also legally obliged to monitor the safety of their products once they’re on the market.
+Manufacturers with the registration scheme are also under legal obligation to monitor the safety of their products once they’re on the market.

 So if you want to try a herbal medicine to treat a brain tumour, it’s best to look for THR on the packaging.
 But, be aware that a THR-labelled product: